-A study came out in October that solidified what many people have known for years: The older you are, the more likely you’ll face discrimination in the workplace.
+A Bloomberg study came out that solidified what many people have known for years: The older you are, the more likely you’ll face age discrimination in the workplace.

 How Ageism Can Affect Your Company

-Ageism is bad for business because not only do you risk a large settlement, you miss out on a large talent pool of older workers in your hiring practices.
+Ageism in the workplace is bad for business.
+Not only do you risk a large settlement, but you also miss out on a large talent pool of older workers in your hiring practices.
 You also miss out on the major contributions that older workers can make to your organization.

 Steps to Avoid Age Discrimination in Your Workplace